Walsall Town F.C.: Merger

 The first round of the 1887–88 FA Cup saw both eliminated at the first hurdle, and, given the choice of matches (as both Town and Swifts were playing on neighbouring pitches at the Chuckery), spectators had definitely chosen Swifts over Town; nearly 5,000 watched Swifts lose to Wolverhampton Wanderers, but under a thousand saw Town go down to Birmingham St George's.
 However, both clubs were in financial difficulties; Swifts because of a fall-off in support, Town because the previous club secretary had absconded with the club books.

+Town's hand was forced after a 4–1 upset at the hands of Aston Shakespeare in the Dudley Charity Cup, the disastrous result against a third-rank side encouraging the directors to look to amalgamate with Swifts.
 On 22 February 1888, the clubs agreed to merge under the name Walsall Town Swifts and Town bowed out on 7 April 1888 with a 2–1 defeat at Wolverhampton Wanderers, the new Town-Swifts making its bow two days later in a 0–0 draw in the Birmingham Charity Cup against Aston Villa.
 There was one final sad duty for the club - to be represented at the funeral of its half-back Mr J. Lee, who had died of smallpox in May.